Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 ### Provide an installer

-An installer can ensure that the brew dependency exists in the expected location.
+Users could run an installer, to copy dependencies to `/usr/local/Cellar`, like brew does (or the installer could properly brew install them).
 No relinking required.

-### Distribute via brew
+### Distribute application via brew

 Brew already provides a distribution mechanism and semantics for expressing dependencies.
 You could take advantage of that if users are comfortable with command-line installation.